Dual Diagnosis Treatment Geneva, IL

 Symetria Recovery Warrenville - 8.9 miles from Geneva, IL

-Symetria Recovery Warrenville is a dual-diagnosis treatment center in Warrenville, Illinois that offers treatment for substance abuse and mental health disorders that include phobias as well as eating disorders.
+Symetria Recovery Warrenville is a dual-diagnosis treatment center in Warrenville, Illinois that provides treatment for substance use and mental health disorders that include psychotic disorders as well as binge eating.

 Address: 28373 Davis Parkway, Suite 500, Warrenville, IL 60555 in DuPage County